The Old Glory: Critical response

-In 1964, Lowell's friend, the poet Randall Jarrell, praised "Benito Cereno" as "a masterpiece," and the poet W. D. Snodgrass wrote a positive review of the play in the New York Review of Books.Mariani, Paul.
-Lost Puritan: A Life of Robert Lowell.
-New York: W. W. Norton & Company, 1996.
+In 1964, Lowell's friend, the poet Randall Jarrell, praised "Benito Cereno" as "a masterpiece," and the poet W. D. Snodgrass wrote a positive review of the play in the New York Review of Books.
 In The New York Times review for the first performance of the show (in which "Endecott and the Red Cross" was left out), the theater critic Howard Taubman also praised "Benito Cereno" but was critical of "My Kinsman, Major Molineux" which he called "a pretentious, arty trifle."
 When "Endecott and the Red Cross" was produced in 1968, Clive Barnes of The New York Times wrote that, although the play was poetic and full of interesting ideas, he didn't think that the production or the writing were fully engaging on stage.

 In a scholarly article on The Old Glory, Baruch Hochman praised all three plays, writing, "Lowell the dramatist matches Lowell the poet."
 In Hochman's interpretation, "The plays are not so much about the centrality of violence in American life as about the discords at the heart of civilization itself.
 As a trilogy, the plays examine the bond between the powers that oppress and the powers that seek to overthrow them."

 In 1964, Ruth Herschberger wrote a controversial review of "Benito Cereno" in The Village Voice in which she accused Lowell of racism (a charge that has also been aimed at Herman Melville regarding his novella Benito Cereno), and she interpreted his play as being a statement against the civil rights movement.
 Lowell was horrified by the accusation and responded with the following letter to the editors of The Village Voice: